All You Need to Know About Alcohol Abuse and Treatment

 Alcohol abusers are a liability in the workplace.
 Compared to their other co-workers, alcoholics are more given to absenteeism, tardiness and low work efficiency.
-These affect the overall productivity that can lead to business downturns.
+These factors affect overall productivity that can lead to business downturns.

 Alcoholic employees are more likely to incur health care costs due to their recurring medical issues.
 These expenses can be a heavy burden for employers who provide medical subsidy or health insurance.
 Instant Urine EtG Test Kits like the EtG 80-Hour Urine Drug Test Dip Card can save employers a ton of money in the long-run.

 Termination and unemployment are also associated with alcohol abuse.
-With a high probability of being displaced from their homes and workplaces, alcohol abusers are constrained to seek housing and financial aid from various government-sponsored shelters and social programs.
+With a high probability of being displaced from their homes and workplaces, alcohol abusers are constrained to seek housing and financial aid from various government-sponsored shelters and inpatient rehabilitation programs.